rootxrishabh/GOlang---API/README.md

 # GOlang---API

-## A simple library API made using gin, gorm, mysql.
+## A simple library API made using gorm, mysql.

 ## Make sure to start a mysql instance and set credentials in config.go